 The parasitic protozoa Trypanosoma cruzi and Trypanosoma brucei are responsible for two major tropical infections, Chagas disease and African trypanosomiasis, respectively.
 These diseases represent a major public health problem in regions of the world least able to deal with the associated economic burden.
 Advances by ourselves and others have led to the development of a wide range of genetic tools that can be used to address fundamental biological questions associated with these important pathogens.
 In addition, the recent completion of the trypanosomatid genome projects, together with major advances in imaging technology, is providing a research framework where rapid progress can be expected.
-We are exploiting these new approaches and opportunities to gain greater understanding of the mechanisms of drug action and resistance, disease pathogenesis and genome inheritance.
-In collaboration with biologists, biochemists and organic chemists, we have validated a number of parasite drug targets and identified several lead compounds that show promise in terms of therapeutic development.
+We are exploiting these new approaches and opportunities to gain greater understanding of the mechanisms of drug action and resistance, and disease pathogenesis.
+In collaboration with biologists, biochemists and medicinal chemists, we have validated a number of parasite drug targets and identified several lead compounds that show promise in terms of therapeutic development.
 This multidisciplinary approach, which brings together of both academic and industrial partners, is now widely seen as the way ahead to provide better treatments for these previously ‘Neglected Diseases’.

 - Drug discovery and development

 - Cell biology

 - African trypanosomiasis